Baby monitor guides

 Technology & network

-For range, internet paths, and WebRTC without the jargon
+When range, internet paths, and WebRTC need to make sense

-This is the technical depth layer of the guide hub: how internet routes, relay paths, and WebRTC work, and why parents only need those terms when the terms clarify a real choice.
+This is the technical layer of the guide hub: how internet routes, relay paths, and WebRTC work, and why those terms matter only when they explain a real choice.

 Network